Odense Teater

-Odense Teater is a theater in the city of Odense in Denmark.
-It dates back to 1796, which makes it Denmark's second-oldest theater.
-It is one of the country's three main theaters.
+Odense Teater is a theatre in the city of Odense in Denmark.
+It dates back to 1796, making it Denmark's second-oldest theatre.
+It also includes a drama school.

-The venue is located in Jernbanegade, where it has three stages: Store Scene, Værkstedet, and Foyerscenen.
-It also has stages at Farinen and Raffinaderiet in the old sugar factory of Odense, where there is also a drama school.

 History

 Odense Teater used to be at Sortebrødre Torv, where Hans Christian Andersen started as a writer.

 It is notable in theatrical history for staging the première of Henrik Ibsen's first contemporary realist drama The Pillars of Society on 14 November 1877.

-Since 1914, the theater has been in Jernbanegade along with the King's Gardens and the Funen's Art Museum.
+Since 1914, the theatre has been in Jernbanegade along with the King's Gardens and the Funen's Art Museum.

+Description

+Odense Teater is one of the country's three main theatres.

+It is located in Jernbanegade, where it has three stages: Store Scene, Værkstedet, and Foyerscenen.
+It also has stages at Farinen as well as Raffinaderiet in the old sugar factory, where there is also a drama school.

+Theatre school

+The theatre includes a drama school (skuespillerskolen).
+In 2015 the school was amalgamated with five other drama schools, to form the Danish National School of Performing Arts.